Honorary Chairman of TOP 09

 On the 9th of January 2007 Karel Schwarzenberg was appointed as a Minister of Foreign Affairs of the Czech Republic.

 In June 2009 Karel Schwarzenberg together with Miroslav Kalousek founded the new political party TOP 09.
 During the first founding National Assembly of the party, which took place on November 2009, he was elected as the President of TOP 09.
 During the second (2011) and the third (2013) National Assembly he was re-elected as the President of TOP 09.
 During the fourth National Assembly of TOP 09 he relinquish as Chairman of TOP 09 and he became honorary Chairman.

 After parliamentary elections in 2010 he was successfully elected as a Member of the Parliament (Chamber of Deputies) for TOP 09, and he served as the First Deputy Prime Minister and Minister of Foreign Affairs of the Czech Republic.

 On 11–12 January 2013, Karel Schwarzenberg successfully took part in the first round of Czech presidential elections, the first popular vote for presidency of the country.
 With 23.40% of the total vote, he was places on the second position behind former prime minister Miloš Zeman (24.21%).
 In the second-round run-off between the two men, held on 25–26 January 2013, Schwarzenberg received 45.19% of the vote.

-In 2013 he was reelected as a Member of Parliament for TOP 09 in parliamentary election.
-Since then he is the Chairman of the Foreign Affairs Committee of the Parliament of the Czech Republic.
+In 2013 he was re-elected as a Member of the Parliament for TOP 09 in parliamentary election.
+Since then he was the Chairman of the Foreign Affairs Committee of the Parliament of the Czech Republic.